What Role Does Mineral Extraction Play In The Economy?

 Mineral extraction carries tremendous significance all around the world, primarily in the United States.
 It plays a vital role in the manufacturing of goods and commodities that are essential for a basic lifestyle.
 Economies with better mineral extraction tend to have strong economies as this works as a catalyst in improving the national GDP of a country.

-There’s a positive impact of mineral extraction when talking about economies.
+Mineral extraction has a positive impact on economies.
 It leads to employment generation as well as income generation.
-Not only this, if we talk about developing nations, skill transfer is also experienced.
+Not only this, if we talk about developing nations, there is also a need for skill transfer.
 Many countries around the world made their economies sustainable with the help of mineral extraction.

-Due to the multiplier effect, each metal mining job is responsible for creating 2.8 additional jobs and if we talk about non-metal mining jobs, they create about 2.5 new jobs as well.
+Furthermore, due to the multiplier effect, each metal mining job is responsible for creating 2.8 additional jobs.
+Also, if we talk about non-metal mining jobs, they create about 2.5 new jobs as well.
 Such stats make the influence of mineral extraction very prominent in the economy.
-If we only talk about America, about 370,000 people are directly linked with mineral extracting and the headcount of people who are indirectly linked with this sector is much more.
+If we only talk about America, about 370,000 people have direct links with mineral extracting.
+Also, the headcount of people who have indirect links with this sector is much higher.

-Raw material worth billions of dollars is extracted from the earth’s surface, making it highly valuable.
-May it be automotive, aerospace, construction, or technological industry, all of these rely on the raw material being taken out.
+Raw material worth billions of dollars goes through extraction from the earth’s surface, making it highly valuable.
+For example, the automotive, aerospace, construction, or technological industries, all rely on the extraction of raw materials.
 According to statistics, about $3 trillion of the United States economy is dependent on mineral extraction, which is without any doubt an eye-opening number if we talk about the role played by mineral extraction in the economy.

 Few Risks Of Mineral Extraction

-Even though mineral extraction plays a pivotal role in running the global economy, it surely has a few risks that can’t be ignored, here are some of the common potential risks of mineral extraction;
+Even though mineral extraction plays a pivotal role in running the global economy, it surely has a few risks that can’t be ignored.
+The following are some of the common potential risks of mineral extraction:

 Threat To Habitat